monte-language/monte/docs/source/ordinary-programming.rst

 back-ticks denote a quasi-literal, and the dollar sign denotes a variable whose value is to be embedded in the string.

-Dynamic "type checking" with Guards
+Dynamic "type checking" with guards
 -----------------------------------

 Monte :ref:`guards <guards>` perform many of the functions usually thought of